Sedition: Civilian

 In 1940, the Alien Registration Act, or "Smith Act", was passed, which made it a federal crime to advocate or to teach the desirability of overthrowing the United States Government, or to be a member of any organization which does the same.
 It was often used against communist party organizations.
 This Act was invoked in three major cases, one of which against the Socialist Worker's Party in Minneapolis in 1941, resulting in 23 convictions, and again in what became known as the Great Sedition Trial of 1944 in which a number of pro-Nazi figures were indicted but released when the prosecution ended in a mistrial.
 Also, a series of trials of 140 leaders of the Communist Party USA also relied upon the terms of the "Smith Act"—beginning in 1949—and lasting until 1957.
 Although the U.S. Supreme Court upheld the convictions of 11 CPUSA leaders in 1951 in Dennis v.
 United States, that same Court reversed itself in 1957 in the case of Yates v.
 United States, by ruling that teaching an ideal, no matter how harmful it may seem, does not equal advocating or planning its implementation.
 Although unused since at least 1961, the "Smith Act" remains a federal law.

 There was, however, a brief attempt to use the sedition laws, as defined by the Sedition Act of 1918 amendments to the Espionage Act of 1917, after socialist leagues in America distributed leaflets calling for resisting the draft.
 Those amendments were deemed incompatible with freedom of speech under American law, in spite of the exceptional circumstances that led to those laws, against protesters of the Vietnam War.
 On 17 October 1967, two demonstrators, while engaged in a sit-in at the Army Induction Center in Oakland, California, were arrested and charged with sedition by a deputy U.S. Marshal.
 U.S. Attorney Cecil Poole changed the charge to trespassing.
 Poole said, "three guys reaching up and touching the leg of an inductee, and that's conspiracy to commit sedition?
 That's ridiculous!"
 The marshals were in the process of stepping on the demonstrators as they attempted to enter the building, and the demonstrators were trying to protect themselves from the marshals' feet.
-Attorney Poole later added, "We'll decide what to prosecute, not marshals."San Francisco Chronicle, 21 October 1967, p.
-7, UPI – Independent Journal of Marin, 21 October 1967, p.
-4 This decision drew the ire of California Senator George Murphy, who would later block Poole's confirmation to a federal judgeship in response.
+Attorney Poole later added, "We'll decide what to prosecute, not marshals."
+This decision drew the ire of California Senator George Murphy, who would later block Poole's confirmation to a federal judgeship in response.